mohamadelshalati/Employee-Reimbursement-Application/README.md

 ### Features:
   * One login page for both employee and finance manager, which will take each to two different pages.
   * Finance manager will have an extra tab that contains all employees requests.
-However employees will not be able to access that tab
+However employees will not be able to access that tab.
+  * Finance manager has the choice to accept or reject a req uest.
+Status colmn will change accordingly.
   * Responsive and super neat design.

-To-do list:
+### To-do list:

   * Implementation of response status codes

-Getting Started
+### Getting Started
+  1. Create an MySql database change